marukatsutech/special_relativity/README.md

 ![image_ch9_fig8-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig8-1.png)

-Fig. 8-1 xxxxxxx
+Fig. 8-1 Spinor

 Applied to R-space theory, this results in a combination of a major link and a minor link.
 The minor link moves along the circumference of the major link.
 The rotation of the minor link is the resultant vector of orthogonal rotation vectors, so if the direction of the minor link's movement is opposite to that of the major link, the movement due to the minor link's rotation is canceled out.

 ![image_ch9_fig8-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig8-2.png)

-Fig. 8-2 xxxxxxx
+Fig. 8-2 Spinor and Hopf link rotation vector pair

 Therefore, it can be seen that four sets of symmetries are broken.
 In the Standard Model, elementary particles are considered to be sizeless points, but in R-space theory, they have size and internal structure, so the cause of the symmetry breaking becomes clear.